MarcL/marclittlemore.com/src/posts/2016/2016-11-13-what-are-good-unit-tests.md

 ---
-title:  "How To Write High Quality Unit Tests"
+title:  "Crafting High Quality Unit Tests: Tips and Best Practices"
-subtitle: "Make writing unit tests easy by following some simple ideas for better test quality."
+subtitle: "Why Unit Testing is Crucial for Your Code Quality: Learn the Basics of Writing High-Quality Tests"
 permalink: /how-to-write-high-quality-unit-tests/
 headerImage: /images/banners/qualities-of-good-unit-tests.jpg
 tags:
     - javascript-testing
-description: How do you ensure that you're writing high quality unit tests?
-Here you'll learn how to write good quality unit tests with some ideas that you can use in your everyday testing.
+description: "Unlock the secrets of high-quality unit testing.
+Discover how to write effective tests and improve your code quality."
 ---

 One of the often asked questions about unit testing is "how do I ensure I'm writing good quality unit tests?"
 It's easy to start of down the path of [writing unit tests](/talks/7-tips-for-writing-great-unit-tests/) for your code but you need to make sure you're writing dependable tests which are easy to maintain.
 In this article, I talk about the defining characteristics of solid unit testing and how to ensure that the quality is high.